guillbertrand/plotmyspec/README.md

 crop: 6540,6585,0.25,1.1
 ```

-## Plots one or more spectrums on distincts graphs
+## Plot one or more spectrums on distincts graphs

 ```bash
 $ python pms.py 2022-01-14